How Long Does It Take to Grow a Christmas Tree?

 These trees around us do so much work, storing carbon dioxide and emitting fresh oxygen.
 Christmas trees also stabilize soil, protect water supplies, and provide refuge for wildlife while creating scenic green belts.
 They have a positive impact on the environment that you can feel good about.

-Often, Christmas trees are grown on soil that doesn’t support other crops.
+Often, Christmas trees are grown in soil that doesn’t support other crops.
 In fact, Christmas tree farms virtually eliminate the harvesting of trees in the wild, which can deplete valuable forests.

-On the other hand, artificial trees are a petroleum-based products manufactured primarily in Chinese factories.
-The average family uses an artificial tree for six to nine years before throwing it away, where it will remain in a landfill for centuries after disposal.
+On the other hand, artificial trees are petroleum-based products manufactured primarily in Chinese factories.
+The average family uses an artificial tree for 6 to 9 years before throwing it away, where it will remain in a landfill for centuries after disposal.
 Christmas trees are biodegradable, so they can be easily reused or recycled for mulch and other purposes.

 christmas trees growing at a christmas tree farm